The definitive guide to message testing

 If any of these is lacking, your message might fail to land.
 Collecting information on all of these dimensions may be a weeks-long process, but there are tools to make this easier.

-Wynter delivers results in 12–48 hours, far quicker than any method on this list.
+Wynter delivers results from target customers (people you're trying to influence with your messaging) in 12–48 hours, far quicker than any method on this list.
 We have our own B2B panel of validated professionals in various industries with different seniority levels, job titles and company sizes to help test your messaging with your target customers.

 We test your website and landing page messaging, overall brand positioning and narrative, sales and marketing funnels, and outbound email messages and sales demos.